Louis Lester Wintle 1908.; 16-384

 Louis Lester Wintle 1908.About this object

-Louis Lester Wintle aged five in 1908.
+Louis Lester Wintle aged five in 1908, at the family home on the Tara.

 Louis received the MBE in the Queen's Birthday Honours List 1984 for services to the preservation of local history.
 His investiture was in March 1985.